batermj/data_sciences_campaign/MachineLearning/REFERENCES.md

 ## Machine Learning Problem
 + Machine Learning Problem Bible | Problem , https://github.com/ben519/MLPB

 ## UDacity
 + Our mission is to bring accessible, affordable, engaging, and highly effective higher education to the world,https://github.com/udacity

 ## MISC
 + Repository of teaching materials, code, and data for my data analysis and machine learning projects. https://github.com/rhiever/Data-Analysis-and-Machine-Learning-Projects
 + https://github.com/AM207/2018spring

+## Udacity
++ Our mission is to bring accessible, affordable, engaging, and highly effective higher education to the world, https://github.com/udacity

 ## Google Summer of Code